Tests for Pituitary Tumors

 Lab tests of pituitary tissue samples

-A biopsy, however, isn't usually needed before treating a pituitary tumor.
-One reason is that the hormone tests for most types of pituitary adenomas are very accurate, so a biopsy isn’t likely to provide much more information.
-Biopsies in this part of the body can also pose a risk of serious side effects, even though this risk is small.
+The hormone tests for most types of pituitary adenomas are very accurate.
+Biopsies in this part of the body can also pose a small risk of serious side effects.
 Also, some types of adenomas can be treated without surgery, using medicines or radiation therapy.

 When pituitary tumors are removed by surgery, they're looked at under a microscope to determine their exact type.
-Special stains may be used on the tumor to color the areas making hormones, and other lab tests may be done as well to help classify the tumor.
+Special stains might be used on the tumor to color the areas making hormones, and other lab tests might be done as well to help classify the tumor.

 Dorsey JF, Salinas RD, Dang M, et al. Chapter 63: Cancer of the central nervous system.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 6th ed.
 Philadelphia, Pa.
 Elsevier: 2020.